 The more you drink when you're pregnant, the greater the risk there is to your baby’s health.
 Miscarriage, stillbirth, premature birth and small birth weight are all associated with a mother’s drinking during pregnancy.
 (1)

-View our Alcohol and pregnancy facts page for the full details of the government’s advice.
+View our Alcohol and pregnancy facts page for the full details of the CMO's advice about drinking alcohol in pregnancy.

 A condition which is linked to drinking alcohol in pregnancy which affects the way a baby’s brain develops is called Foetal Alcohol Syndrome (FAS).
 The condition was first identified in America in 1973 and how serious the condition is thought be related to how much alcohol a mother drank during pregnancy.